josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of robututils.

+## January 4, 2019C JMJ: Started adding unit tests for misc/strmap_helper.py
+Unit tests are in `misc/test_strmap_helper.py`.
+The one test that's in there, that tests (partially) the empty-dictionary case, runs successfully.

 ## January 4, 2019C JMJ: Started implementing misc/strmap_helper,py
 So far so good.
 Very basic test at the bottom of the file.
 Code so far is 100% PEP 8 compliant.